railstack/go-on-rails/README.md

 go-on-rails
 ====

-go-on-rails is a Rails generator assumed for three scenarios:
+go-on-rails is a Rails generator created for three scenarios:

 1. Integrate some APIs written in Golang to existed Rails app for high performance
 2. Use your farmiliar Rails tools to develope and manage a Golang app project